tinylearnrs/tinylearn/README.md

 # tinylearn

-Machine learning in WebAssembly and no_std environments.
+Machine learning in pure Rust.

+Supports WebAssembly (`wasm32-unknown-unknown`) and no_std environments.

 You may be looking for: